On this page, you will find information on:

 To be eligible for Canada Student Loans for full-time studies, you must:

 Applying is easy.
 Just remember this: whether you plan to attend a post-secondary school on a full-time or part-time basis, you apply for student financial assistance through your province or territory of permanent residence.
 Ensure to apply at least 2 months before school starts & remember that to be full time, you need to have at least 9 credit hours* per term to qualify! *Graduate level students (Masters, PhD) do not have to meet the same credit hour requirements.
+Before you apply see this worksheet.

 Remember!
 Government student loans are meant to be supplemental; that means that they are designed to help you with financial shortfalls and may not meet all of your educational costs so borrow wisely.
 Make sure that you are always aware of how much you are borrowing, and never borrow more than you think you need.